-Crime prevention programs are also presented at Orientation programs annually.
-Additionally, security policy and procedure information are located in MyButlerCC, and, as needed, safety and security notices are presented to students and employees in the app.
-In the event of a critical incident, relevant information (timely warnings) is announced by the public address system (GrizzlySAFE), and posted on BCC's web page.
+Crime prevention programs are also presented annually to faculty, staff and students.
+Additionally, security policy and procedure information are located in MyButlerCC, and as needed, safety and security notices are presented to students and employees in the app.
+In the event of a critical incident, relevant information (timely warnings) is announced by the public address system (GrizzlySAFE) and posted on BCC's web page.